Paul Glimcher

 Paul W. Glimcher (born November 3, 1961) is an American neuroeconomist, neuroscientist, psychologist, and economist.
-He is Julius Silver Professor of Neural Science at New York University and has held leadership roles in NYU's neuroscience programs, including Director of the Neuroscience Institute at NYU Langone Health and Chair of the Department of Neuroscience and Physiology.
+He is the Julius Silver Professor of Neural Science at New York University and has held leadership roles in NYU's neuroscience programs, including Director of the Neuroscience Institute at NYU Langone Health and Chair of the Department of Neuroscience and Physiology.
 His research has focused on neural mechanisms of decision-making and the development of neuroeconomics.

 Glimcher co-founded NYU's Institute for the Study of Decision Making (ISDM) and helped establish the Center for Neuroeconomics, which later became ISDM.
 He also helped launch the HUMAN Project, a longitudinal research initiative, and co-founded Datacubed Health, a software company supporting behavioral and clinical research.

 Early life and education

 Paul W. Glimcher was born in Boston, Massachusetts, the son of Arne and Mildred Glimcher.
 His father, Arne Glimcher, founded New York City's Pace Gallery.
 He attended the Dalton School in Manhattan, earned an A.B. in neuroscience from Princeton University in 1983, and a Ph.D. in neuroscience from the University of Pennsylvania in 1989 under psychologist C. Randy Gallistel.
 His postdoctoral work on oculomotor physiology examined how circuits controlling saccades may also participate in movement planning.